Hub Protect is an optional service offering cloud backup and ongoing warranty for the subscribed hub(s).

 - Set the desired time for the database maintenance and backup.

 - You may also set the frequency of your cloud backups.

 - To restore your Hub Protect database backups, simply press the Restore button.

 - If you would like to manually backup the current database with Hub Protect, just press the Backup button.

 When migrating a backup, your existing settings, devices, apps and user code on the new hub will be replaced by the migrated backup data.
-You may also choose to include Z-Wave devices from the old hub, without the need to manually exclude and join each device again on the new hub.
-This can save you hours of time rebuilding rules and going through the lengthy process of excluding and including your Z-Wave devices.
+You may also choose to include Z-Wave devices from the old hub, without the need to manually exclude and join each device again on the new hub, as well as Zigbee devices, without the need to reset and re-pair.
+Z-Wave restoration is supported on all hubs model C-5 and newer; Zigbee restoration is only supported on model C-8 (with migration from any model using internal radios, including the C-7 and most C-5 users).
+This can save you hours of time rebuilding rules and going through the lengthy process of excluding and including these devices.

 IMPORTANT: If you receive a warranty replacement hub, your existing Hub Protect subscription from the defective hub will be automatically transferred to the new hub.
 In all other cases, your Hub Protect subscription is non-transferable and will remain with the original hub.
 If you migrate your database from a hub that is subscribed to Hub Protect to one that is not covered by a Hub Protect subscription, you may add a new Hub Protect subscription to that hub to use cloud backups and extend the warranty.
 Hub Protect subscriptions may be canceled any time and will remain active until the end of the subscription period.

 - Save a new cloud backup.